Guns in Magic: the Gathering

 Aside from the previous examples, Magic has included a number of mechanisms and technologies that are gun-like without representing proper firearms.
 Cannons and warships that can fire lasers or magical blasts are commonplace and have been for large swathes of Magic lore.

-Sets telling the story of the original Weatherlight crew, the Phyrexian invasions, and The Brother’s War depict futuristic-looking technology that wouldn’t be out of place in BattleTech or Warhammer 40K.
+Sets telling the story of the original Weatherlight crew, the Phyrexian invasions, and The Brothers' War depict futuristic-looking technology that wouldn't be out of place in BattleTech or Warhammer 40K.
 These vehicles and automatons often have ballistic weaponry visible, but they are described as being powered by magic energy and, therefore, do not constitute firearms.
-I’m willing to give these depictions a pass because they certainly aren’t realistic, as was the complaint about Portal Second Age’s firearms.
+I'm willing to give these depictions a pass because they certainly aren't realistic, as was the complaint about Portal Second Age's firearms.

 Magic the Gathering Card - Arc Spitter - MTG CircleMagic the Gathering Card - Arming Gala - MTG Circle

-This argument is being tested, however, in recent magic design.
-There are items in New Capenna, for example, that are powered by magic, but clearly designed to look and behave like tommy guns that you’d see from the gang imagery the set is trying to evoke, and Thunder Junction will be taking this same approach with the iconic six-shooters by having energy-launching handheld weapons.
+This argument is being tested, however, in recent Magic design.
+There are items in New Capenna, for example, that are powered by magic, but clearly designed to look and behave like tommy guns that you'd see from the gang imagery the set is trying to evoke, and Thunder Junction will be taking this same approach with the iconic six-shooters by having energy-launching handheld weapons.

-Fantasy creators are certainly welcome to take any form of technology or magic they find fun an interesting and lean into it.
+Fantasy creators are certainly welcome to take any form of technology or magic they find fun and interesting and lean into it.
 Magic: the Gathering is a 13+ game, after all, and guns are not out of bounds by any but the most strict societal standards.
 I merely find it funny to hear members of the community or even WotC employees claim the game does not include guns when their clear stand-ins are on full display even in the marketing materials.
-I would encourage everyone to call a spade a spade, an orc and orc, and a gun a gun.
-There are guns in New Capenna, and there are guns in Thunder Junction because the top-down designs of these planes is based on media where guns are an iconic focal point.
-It’s unavoidable, and it’s okay.
+I would encourage everyone to call a spade a spade, an orc an orc, and a gun a gun.
+There are guns in New Capenna, and there are guns in Thunder Junction because the top-down designs of these planes are based on media where guns are an iconic focal point.
+It's unavoidable, and it's okay.

 As a fun parting note, there were pistols in artwork during the original Ixalan on the Dire Fleet Captain's belt.
 It fit so naturally that I suspect most players didn't even notice.